 If there is one thing that writers do, is spend a lot of time in their heads.
 It can be a good thing but also a bad thing.
 Understanding how the mind works is a top priority for writers and this is the reason why I will be offering.
-A free webinar on the subject in September 2017.
+A free webinar on the subject in October 2017 (the date and time will be emailed to you later this month).
 Click here to sign up: http://eepurl.com/cYKhYP

 I learnt all about how the mind works when I trained as a clinical hypnotherapist in 2007.
 This has literally transformed my career as a writer.
 I had been suffering from a writer’s block for over eight years which has pushed me to explore other creative avenues, i.e. visual art.
 But the niggle to write was still in me.
 I had so much to say.